Linaro/website/_posts/previous/2016-08-30-linaro-announces-first-development-board-compliant-96boards-tv-platform-specification.md

 ---
-author: linaro
-category: news
-date: 2016-08-30 12:41:20
-description: 'Cambridge, UK: 30Â August 2016'
+wordpress_id: 11512
 layout: post
-link: /news/linaro-announces-first-development-board-compliant-96boards-tv-platform-specification/
-slug: linaro-announces-first-development-board-compliant-96boards-tv-platform-specification
+title: Linaro Announces First Development Board Compliant with 96Boards TV Platform Specification
+description: "Cambridge, UK: 30Â August 2016"
+image: /assets/images/content/40965990761_090a30658a_k.jpg
 tags:
   - 96Boards
   - Arm
   - Linux
   - Linux On Arm
   - Open Source
-title: Linaro Announces First Development Board Compliant with 96Boards TV Platform Specification
-wordpress_id: 11512
+author: linaro
+slug: linaro-announces-first-development-board-compliant-96boards-tv-platform-specification
+date: 2016-08-30 12:41:20
+link: /news/linaro-announces-first-development-board-compliant-96boards-tv-platform-specification/
+category: news
 ---
 Cambridge, UK: 30 August 2016

 Linaro Ltd, the collaborative engineering organization developing open source software for the Arm® architecture, today announced support for the HiSilicon ‘Poplar’ board - the first development board compliant with the 96Boards Enterprise Edition TV Platform specification.
 The board is the latest addition to the 96Boards family, the open specification defining a platform for the delivery of low-cost 32-bit and 64-bit Arm ecosystem developer boards.
-It is available to purchase for under \$100 from [Tocoding](http://en.tocoding.com/index.php/96boards-poplar/)[ Technologies](http://en.tocoding.com/index.php/96boards-poplar/).
+It is available to purchase for under $100 from [Tocoding](http://en.tocoding.com/index.php/96boards-poplar/)[ Technologies](http://en.tocoding.com/index.php/96boards-poplar/).

 Developed by HiSilicon, Poplar is a TV reference development board targeted at set-top box (STB) developers, the hobby community, and the open-source community.
 The board features the Hi3798C V200 with an integrated quad-core 64-bit Arm Cortex A53 processor and high performance Mali T720 GPU, making it capable of running any commercial set-top solution based on Linux or Android.
 Its high performance specification also supports a premium user experience with up to H.265 HEVC decoding of 4K video at 60 frames per second.
 The board will be launched with Android 5.1.1 pre-installed for an instant boot out of the box.